Home Tutorials Training Consulting Books Company Contact us

 </location>

-Afterwards add the org.eclipse.justj.openjdk.hotspot.jre.full feature to your product.
+Afterwards add the org.eclipse.justj.openjdk.hotspot.jre.minimal feature to your product.

-Run the Tycho build, the zip should now also contain a JRE.
+Run the Tycho build, your generated product should now also contain a JRE and an additional entry in your *.ini file should point to this JRE.

 9.2.
 Solution